initc3/docker-gramine/README.md

 Alternatively, you can use https://github.com/ayeks/SGX-hardware#test-sgx.

-If your hardware supports SGX but it is no enabled, reboot your computer, go into the BIOS settings, enable it, save and exit.
+If your hardware supports SGX but it is not enabled, reboot your computer, go into the BIOS settings, enable it, save and exit.

 ### SGX Driver